GabeScott/standard-works-vault/General Conference/1993 October - Meeting Life’s Challenges.md

 Just a few days earlier, Roger had left for his work, where he was a talented and recognized authority in his field of specialized photography.
 An accident resulted in the helicopter crash which took his life—all in the twinkling of an eye and without advance warning.
 Filled with grief but comforted by faith, those who had loved and lived together had bid but a temporary farewell to husband and father.
 They are sustained by the knowledge the skeptic rejects.
 They treasure the account recorded in Luke which describes that most significant event following the crucifixion and burial of our Lord and Savior Jesus Christ:

-“Now upon the first day of the week, very early in the morning, [Mary Magdalene and the other Mary] came unto the sepulchre.”
+“Now upon the first day of the week, very early in the morning, \[Mary Magdalene and the other Mary\] came unto the sepulchre.”
 To their astonishment, the body of their Lord was gone.
-Luke records that two men in shining garments stood by them and said, “Why seek ye the living among the dead?
-He is not here, but is risen.”2
+Luke records that two men in shining garments stood by them and said: “Why seek ye the living among the dead?
+He is not here, but is risen.”[^2]

 Against the philosophy rampant in today’s world—a doubting of the authenticity of the Sermon on the Mount, an abandonment of Christ’s teaching, a denial of God, and a rejection of His laws—the Olsons and true believers everywhere treasure the testimonies of eyewitnesses to His resurrection.
-Stephen, doomed to the cruel death of a martyr, looked up to heaven and cried, “Behold, I see the heavens opened, and the Son of man standing on the right hand of God.”3
+Stephen, doomed to the cruel death of a martyr, looked up to heaven and cried, “Behold, I see the heavens opened, and the Son of man standing on the right hand of God.”[^3]

 Saul, on the road to Damascus, had a vision of the risen, exalted Christ.
 Peter and John also testified of the risen Christ.
-And in our dispensation, the Prophet Joseph Smith bore eloquent testimony of the Son of God, for he saw Him and heard the Father introduce him: “This is My Beloved Son.
-Hear Him!”4
+And in our dispensation, the Prophet Joseph Smith bore eloquent testimony of the Son of God, for he saw Him and heard the Father introduce him: *“This is My Beloved Son.
+Hear Him!”*[^4]

-As we ponder the events that can befall all of us—even sickness, accident, death, and a host of lesser challenges, we can say, with Job of old, “Man is born unto trouble.”5 Needless to add, that reference to man in the King James Version of the book of Job encompasses women as well.
+As we ponder the events that can befall all of us—even sickness, accident, death, and a host of lesser challenges—we can say, with Job of old, “Man is born unto trouble.”[^5] Needless to add, that reference to man in the King James Version of the book of Job encompasses women as well.
 It may be safely assumed that no person has ever lived entirely free of suffering and tribulation.
 Nor has there ever been a period in human history that did not have its full share of turmoil, ruin, and misery.

 When the pathway of life takes a cruel turn, there is the temptation to think or speak the phrase, “Why me?”
 Self-incrimination is a common practice, even when we may have had no control over our difficulty.
-Socrates is quoted as saying: “If we were all to bring our misfortunes into a common store, so that each person should receive an equal share in the distribution, the majority would be glad to take up their own and depart.”
+Socrates is quoted as saying, “If we were all to bring our misfortunes into a common store, so that each person should receive an equal share in the distribution, the majority would be glad to take up their own and depart.”

 However, at times there appears to be no light at the tunnel’s end—no dawn to break the night’s darkness.
 We feel surrounded by the pain of broken hearts, the disappointment of shattered dreams, and the despair of vanished hopes.
-We join in uttering the biblical plea, “Is there no balm in Gilead?”6 We are inclined to view our own personal misfortunes through the distorted prism of pessimism.
+We join in uttering the biblical plea, “Is there no balm in Gilead?”[^6] We are inclined to view our own personal misfortunes through the distorted prism of pessimism.
 We feel abandoned, heartbroken, alone.

-To all who so despair, may I offer the assurance of the Psalmist’s words: “Weeping may endure for a night, but joy cometh in the morning.”7
+To all who so despair, may I offer the assurance of the Psalmist’s words: “Weeping may endure for a night, but joy cometh in the morning.”[^7]

 Whenever we are inclined to feel burdened down with the blows of life’s fight, let us remember that others have passed the same way, have endured, and then have overcome.

-Job was a perfect and an upright man who “feared God, and eschewed evil.”8 Pious in his conduct, prosperous in his fortune, Job was to face a test which would tempt any man.
-Shorn of his possessions, scorned by his friends, afflicted by his suffering, even tempted by his wife, Job was to declare from the depths of his noble soul, “Behold, my witness is in heaven, and my record is on high.”9 “I know that my redeemer liveth.”10
+Job was a perfect and an upright man who “feared God, and eschewed evil.”[^8] Pious in his conduct, prosperous in his fortune, Job was to face a test which would tempt any man.
+Shorn of his possessions, scorned by his friends, afflicted by his suffering, even tempted by his wife, Job was to declare from the depths of his noble soul, “Behold, my witness is in heaven, and my record is on high.”[^9] “I know that my redeemer liveth.”[^10]

 Turning to our own time, let me share with you an example of faith, of courage, of compassion, of victory.
-It illustrates how it is possible to meet life’s challenges—headon.
+It illustrates how it is possible to meet life’s challenges—head-on.
 It exemplifies the ability to suffer physical impairment, endure pain and suffering, and yet never complain.
 Such are Wendy Bennion of Sandy, Utah, and Jami Palmer of Park Valley, Utah.
 Both are teenagers; both have borne similar afflictions.
 Their situations run almost parallel.
 Since Wendy’s battle has been of a longer duration, I shall speak today of her.

 Stricken with cancer at a tender age, subjected to long periods of chemotherapy, Wendy persevered valiantly.
 Teachers cooperated, parents and family helped—but the mainstay in her affliction has been her indomitable spirit.
 Wendy has brought cheer to others similarly afflicted.
 She has prayed for them; she has sustained them with her own example and faith.

-After completion of eighteen months of chemotherapy, a balloon-launching party was held in Wendy’s honor.
+After Wendy completed eighteen months of chemotherapy, a balloon-launching party was held in her honor.
 The public media covered the event.
 One of the many balloons launched that day was found miles away by Jayne Johnson.
 It had landed in her backyard, and she discovered it just as she was starting her own chemotherapy treatments.
 She wrote to Wendy, indicating she had been feeling sad and frightened but that finding the balloon and the note inside—which told about Wendy, her cancer, and the completion of her treatments—had given her the strength and that Wendy was a real inspiration to her.
 Wendy said, “I think she was supposed to find that balloon so that she would know that it’s not the end of the world and that people do get better.”

-Though Wendy’s cancer recurred, and a second round of therapy was needed, this choice young lady has not wavered, nor has she shrunk from her course.
+Though Wendy’s cancer recurred and a second round of therapy was needed, this choice young lady has not wavered, nor has she shrunk from her course.
 Rarely have I witnessed one with such courage, such determination, such faith.
 The same can be said of Jami Palmer.
-They personify the words of the poetess, Ella Wheeler Wilcox, who wrote:
+They personify the words of the poetess Ella Wheeler Wilcox, who wrote:

-It is easy enough to be pleasant,
+>It is easy enough to be pleasant,

-When life flows by like a song,
+>When life flows by like a song,

-But the man worth while is one who will smile,
+>But the man worth while is one who will smile,

-When everything goes dead wrong.
+>When everything goes dead wrong.

-For the test of the heart is trouble,
+>For the test of the heart is trouble,

-And it always comes with the years,
+>And it always comes with the years,

-And the smile that is worth the praises of earth
+>And the smile that is worth the praises of earth

-Is the smile that shines through tears.11
+>Is the smile that shines through tears.[^11]
+>

 There is one life that sustains those who are troubled or beset with sorrow and grief—even the Lord Jesus Christ.
 Foretelling His coming, the prophet Isaiah records: “He hath no form nor comeliness; and when we shall see him, there is no beauty that we should desire him.